Bira/octopus-carnival/_drafts/wir-mm-4e-demon.md

 Demon Prince-level baddies get their own separate entries: the Demon entry is for the non-unique monsters beneath them, which can still be quite badass themselves.
-The next few posts will cover
+The next few posts will cover these.

+The Monster Vault has several demons that don't show up in the Monster Manual.
+That's because these particular demons show up in the Monster Manual 2 and 3!
+They are: the abyssal eviscerator, the babau and the dretch.
+Since they _do_ show up on the Monster Vault, I'll talk about them using information from those later Manuals after I'm done with the MM demons.